 The format of this residency application section is very similar to that of the AMCAS Work and Activities section or of the TMDSAS Employment and Activities section, or the Experience Section of the AACOMAS application system.
 And if you applied to medical schools in Canada, most of you filled out some form of description of your experiences, skills, and extracurriculars.

-The selected experiences section has two parts:
+The selected experiences section includes:

 1. Up to 10 experiences that demonstrate who you are and what your passions are.
 For each entry, you’ll include a description, position title, organization name, start and end dates, frequency, location and setting.